Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 Example 2 : Octahedra in Rotating Drum
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this DEM simulation, we observe the dynamics of 125 octahedra as they descend into a rotating drum.
-The interaction between these discrete particles, governed by defined the Contact law.
 The second test case contains 25,000 octahedra (yellow) and 25,000 hexapods (blue).

 .. |ex2pstart| image:: ../_static/octahedra_rotating_drum_start.png
    :width: 250pt